The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Methodology

+\textit{\textbf{Multi-Layer Perceptron (MLP).}} Neural Networks have become popular choices for reposting prediction.
+We use a feature-based multi-layer perceptron (MLP), which is directly comparable with the DT model because both models receive the same engineered feature vectors under the M, U, and ALL settings.

+The MLP has two hidden layers with 256 and 128 units, respectively, and uses a dropout rate of $0.1$.
+It is trained with the \textit{Adam} optimiser, the cross-entropy loss, the learning rate of $0.001$, the weight decay of $1e-5$, the batch size of $512$, the maximum number of epochs of $50$, and early stopping on validation loss with a patience of $10$.

+\textit{\textbf{BERT.}} We also study BERT~\cite{devlin2019bert}, which is a widely studied large language model (LLM).
+Unlike DT and MLP, which use engineered feature vectors, BERT receives textual input.
+Specifically, BERT-M takes the post text as input.
+BERT-U takes serialised user-related features as input.
+The user-related features are converted into text using the serialisation strategy in \citet{hegselmann2023tabllm}, so that BERT can process structured user information as text.
+An example input is provided in Appendix~\ref{app:example_serialisations}.
+BERT-ALL takes the concatenation of the post content and the serialised user-related features as input.
+The model generates embeddings for the input text and uses a classification layer to predict whether the recipient will repost the post from the sender.

-We also study the BERT model\,\cite{devlin2019bert}, which is a widely studied Large Language Model (LLM).
-The model takes the post data as input and generates embeddings that represent the semantic meanings of the posts.
-The model then produced the prediction based on the embeddings.
-We used the recommended fine-tuning settings from \cite{devlin2019bert}.
-We configure BERT-base with the AdamW optimizer, the learning rate of $2e-5$, the batch size of $32$, and the dropout rate of $0.1$, with early stopping on validation loss.
-Cross-entropy loss was used as the objective function.
+We used the recommended fine-tuning settings from \citet{devlin2019bert}.
+We configure BERT-base with the \textit{AdamW} optimiser, the learning rate of $2e-5$, the batch size of $32$, the dropout rate of $0.1$, the maximum number of epochs of $5$, and early stopping on validation loss with patience of $2$.
+Cross-entropy loss is used as the objective function.

+\textit{\textbf{Qwen}.} We further include Qwen~\cite{yang2025qwen3technicalreport} as a recent advanced open-weight large language model (LLM).
+As with BERT, the input depends on the setting: Qwen-M uses the post content.
+Qwen-U uses serialised user-related features.
+Qwen-ALL uses their concatenation.

+In our implementation, we use \texttt{Qwen3-0.6B} as a lightweight representative of the Qwen3 model family.
+In preliminary experiments, \texttt{Qwen3-4B} and \texttt{Qwen3-1.7B} produced similar performance (see Appendix~\ref{app:qwen_varients}), so the 0.6B model is sufficient for our comparison.
+Using the smaller model also facilitates repeated fine-tuning under multiple feature settings and evaluation splits, and improves the reproducibility of our experiments.

+We perform supervised fine-tuning (SFT) using LoRA~\cite{hu2022lora} with rank $8$, alpha $16$, and target modules set to all LoRA-supported modules.
+We use the recommended fine-tuning settings from \citet{zheng-etal-2024-llamafactory} as closely as practical, except that the batch size is adjusted for computational efficiency.
+We use the learning rate of $1e-4$, the batch size of $4$, gradient accumulation steps of $8$, the maximum number of epochs of $3$, the warm-up ratio of $0.1$, and a cosine learning-rate scheduler.
+The best checkpoint is selected according to validation loss.
+We use the probability assigned to token \texttt{1} as the predicted reposting probability.
+The system prompt is provided in Appendix~\ref{app:qwen_prompt}.